scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

 All packages used in this tutorial are available in Debian repository, there is no need to install any extras, unless you want, of course.

-If you have any suggestions, feel free to let me know :-)
+If you have any suggestions, feel free to let me know, or better - fork master branch, make changes and create a pull request :-)

 ## What are we trying to achieve